SciFin-Team/SciFin/CONTRIBUTING.md

 ## Reporting bugs

 If you find any bug, please let us know!
-Here is the proceedure to [report an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).
+Here is the procedure to [report an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).

 ## Suggesting ideas

 If you think some idea or feature could fit well within SciFin, please do not hesitate to send us an email.

 ## Branches, commits and tests